lemaoliu/WLAC/README.md

 ## Key Steps

-- Download the datasets for De-En and Zh-EN (see the details in next section).
+- Download the datasets for De-En and Zh-EN (see the details in next section).  <br />
 <font color=red><b>ATTENTION!!</font> Participants must use only the bilingual data provided here.</b> Note that pretrained language models such as BERT are allowed as well as additional monolingual data.

 - Download the scripts in the directory scripts/ to preprocess the data.